aminrj/aminrj.github.io/_posts/2026-05-23-ai-security-threat-modeling-production.md

 **Where they excel:** EU operations with high-risk AI Act exposure, defense contractors, government agencies.
 Their sovereign AI positioning is specific and well-suited to the regulated segment.

-**Typical engagement:** 6-18 months for full deployments, $500K-$10M+.
+**Typical engagement:** 6-18 months for full deployments, $500K-$10M+ (based on typical market rates).
 Output combines governance with actual infrastructure deployment.

 ### PwC — AI risk assurance + ChatPwC